Yamato 791197

 Yamato 791197, official abbreviation Y-791197, is a meteorite that was found in Antarctica on November 20, 1979.

-It is the first rock to be found on Earth identified as a lunar meteorite (see also ALH 81005).
-It was collected by National Institute of Polar Research, Japan.
+It is the first lunar meteorite to be found on Earth, but was not identified as such until 1984, after the lunar origin of ALH 81005 was recognised.
+It was collected by the National Institute of Polar Research, Japan.

 Classification and characteristics

 Weighing 52.4 grams, it is a weakly shocked feldspathic regolith breccia believed to have come from the lunar highlands on the far side of the Moon.

 It is classified as lunar-anorthositic breccia, a lunar meteorite that is primarily anorthositic.